 The Open Courthouse event is scheduled to coincide with Law Day, a national day set aside to celebrate the rule of law.
 Law Day underscores how law and the legal process have contributed to the freedoms that all Americans share.
 Law Day was first established in 1958 through a proclamation by President Dwight D. Eisenhower.
 Congress passed a joint resolution designating May 1 as Law Day, U.S.A, in 1961.

 The Law Day Open Courthouse event is being hosted by Minnesota’s Third Judicial District in partnership with Steele County, the Steele County Bar Association, and local justice system partners.

-More information about the event will be provided in the weeks ahead, and will also be posted at www.mncourts.gov/owatonnalawday
+More information about the event is available at www.mncourts.gov/owatonnalawday

 The Steele County Courthouse